nkmathew/intern-portal/README.md

 + Disable button until there's an actual change??
 + Ability to export the whole logbook as a printable pdf with supervisor remarks and student logs all in one
++ Ability to view diffs when entries are updated??

 ### Installation Steps